A modular functor from state sums for finite tensor categories and their bimodules: Assigning categories to s

 Altogether this defines canonically an isomorphism $\varphi_{\DD}(\Gamma)$ of the form \eqref{eq:phiDD(Gamma)}.
 Next we show that this isomorphism does in fact not depend on the choices made in its construction:

 \begin{Lemma} \Itemizeiii

-\item[(i)] The isomorphism $\varphi_{\DD}(\Gamma) \colon \ZZ(\DD)(- \boti \om(\DD)) \,{\tocong}\, \ZZ(\DDtad)(- \boti \om(\DDtad))$ does not depend on the order in which the isomorphisms $\rho\bs i$ are applied.
+\item[{\rm (i)}] The isomorphism $\varphi_{\DD}(\Gamma) \colon \ZZ(\DD)(- \boti \om(\DD)) \,{\tocong}\, \ZZ(\DDtad)(- \boti \om(\DDtad))$ does not depend on the order in which the isomorphisms $\rho\bs i$ are applied.

-\item[(ii)] Let $\Gamma$ and $\Gamma'$ be two spanning trees for $\DD$.
+\item[{\rm (ii)}] Let $\Gamma$ and $\Gamma'$ be two spanning trees for $\DD$.
 Then $\varphi_{\DD}(\Gamma) \,{=}\, \varphi_{\DD}(\Gamma')$. \end{itemize} \end{Lemma}

 \begin{proof} (i)\, Obviously, any two isomorphisms $\rho\bs i$ commute if they are applied on two different vertices.
-If they are applied on one and the same vertex, the statement follows directly from Lemma \ref{Lemma:rho}. \\[2pt] (ii)\, As above we assume without loss of generality that the graph $\GammaD$ on $\DD$ that is formed by the defect lines is connected and fix a spanning tree $\Gamma$ for $\GammaD$, with root vertex $v_0$.
+If they are applied on one and the same vertex, the statement follows directly from Lemma \ref{Lemma:rho}. \\[.2em] (ii)\, As above we assume without loss of generality that the graph $\GammaD$ on $\DD$ that is formed by the defect lines is connected and fix a spanning tree $\Gamma$ for $\GammaD$, with root vertex $v_0$.
 Denote by $E_0$ the set of all edges of $\GammaD$ that have one of their ends on the outer boundary $\LL_\DD$.
 By construction, exactly one edge $e_{01} \,{\in}\, E_0$ (as indicated in the picture \eqref{eq:spanningtree}) belongs to the spanning tree $\Gamma$.
 Removing $e_{01}$ from $\Gamma$ and replacing it by any other edge $e_{0i} \,{\in}\, E_0$ gives another spanning tree, with different root $v_{0i}$, which we denote by $\Gamma_{\!0i}$.
-For instance, the following spanning tree $\Gamma_{\!0i}$ for the transparent disk \eqref{eq:exampletranspdisk} arises this way from the spanning tree shown in \eqref{eq:spanningtree}: \locpa {2.7} \locpA {0.09} \locpc {2.2pt} \locpd {0.12} \bep
+For instance, the following spanning tree $\Gamma_{\!0i}$ for the transparent disk \eqref{eq:exampletranspdisk} arises this way from the spanning tree shown in \eqref{eq:spanningtree}: \\[-1.5em]~ \locpa {2.7} \locpA {0.09} \locpc {2.2pt} \locpd {0.12} \be \raisebox{-6.1em}{ } \ee ~\\[0.2em] We are now going to show that $\varphi_{\DD}(\Gamma) \,{=}\, \varphi_{\DD}(\Gamma_{\!0i})$.
+It is enough to assume that $E_0$ has precisely two elements.
+In this case the statement is implied by the following result: